 Because of legal obligations, there is also a data transfer with the Databank Hoger Onderwijs (DHO) managed by AHOVOKS.
 Howest sends all information regarding enrolment and results to the databank and can consult the databank in the framework of personal data and previous studies.
 AHOVOKS is a Flemish government agency.

 Results of students are shared with their secondary schools in view of their quality care.
-This transfer is effected on the basis of legitimate interest and can be managed by the student himself/herself via iBamaFlex.
+This transfer only applies if the student grants permission at the first registration and can be managed by the student through iBamaFlex.